harshita-priya1/traffic_sign_recognition/README.md

 # traffic_sign_recognition
--Traffic sign recognition using GTSRB dataset from Kaggle.
+- Traffic sign recognition using GTSRB dataset from Kaggle.
--CNN model was created.
+- CNN model was created.